borodust/borodust.github.io/projects/trivial-gamekit/manual.md

-[`#'start`](#gamekit-start) which also bootstraps the whole application and opens a window, runs your game logic, rendering, etc. Only single game object can be run at a time, so subsequently calling [`#'start`](#gamekit-start) for the same or different game objects is disallowed - you need to stop game execution.
+[`#'start`](#gamekit-start) which also bootstraps the whole application and opens a window, runs your game logic, rendering, etc. Only single game object can be run at a time, so subsequently calling [`#'start`](#gamekit-start) for the same or different game objects is disallowed - you need to stop game execution first.
 To stop a running game you would need to call [`#'stop`](#gamekit-stop).

 [`#'start`](#gamekit-start) also invokes a default game loop.
 To hook into it you can use